sgraden/vpc/example-code.md

 ```
 {: codeblock}

+You can find more information, including examples about how to provision a VSI with security groups, in our [Security Group Usage Examples document](security-groups-usage-examples.html).

 ## Check the Status of your Virtual Server Instance

 Provisioning a Virtual Server Instance may take several seconds to a few minutes.
 Before continuing, query the status of the server and make sure it is `running`.